-The downside of that, however, is that if you order expecting a certain size butternut squash and a very tiny squash arrives, one about the size of a medium potato, (see above) your meal plan may take a hit.
+A downside of size issue is that if you place an order expecting a certain size butternut squash, and a very tiny squash arrives, one about the size of a medium potato, (see above) your meal plan may take a hit.

 That happened to me with the above squash.
 I had a certain recipe in mind when I ordered that didn’t really pan out because what arrived was different than I expected.

-The upside of this is that your mileage may vary.
-If you don’t have ALDI or Sprouts sales to draw from, then Imperfect Produce may be a bargain for you.
+Your mileage may vary.
+If you don’t have ALDI or Sprouts sales to draw from, then Imperfect Foods may be a bargain for you.

 For me, price is one of the main factors I buy something.
 Using it well in my meal plan is a second.
-Unfortunately, Imperfect Produce didn’t score too highly on either count.
+Unfortunately, Imperfect Produce doesn’t score too highly on either count.

-While I believe that food waste is an important cause, it isn’t as important to me globally as eliminating food waste in my own home.
+While I believe that food waste is an important cause, it isn’t as important to me globally as eliminating food waste in my own home first.

-When the delivery day arrived, I would get a text when the driver was close as well as one after the box was delivered.
-This was helpful to make sure that the box didn’t sit on our western-facing doorstep in the afternoon sun.
+When the delivery day arrives, you will get a text that the delivery is pending.
+This is helpful to make sure that the box doesn’t sit for long in the afternoon sun on hot days.

 The email system works well to notify you when it’s time to customize your order or skip it altogether.

-I didn’t have any issue that I really needed customer service for, but I did fill out a survey, offering input on the pricing.
+I have been offered the chance to complete surveys, offering input on the pricing.
 I received a personalized email in return explaining their pricing structure (they try to be aware of local sales and still give the farmer a decent return) as well as a coupon code for a discount in the future.